youngwoo-yoon/genea_visualizer/README.md

 - Server, hosted locally by you using the files from this repository
 - Stand-alone, for using the supplied Blender script with an existing Blender installation

-For each BVH file, two videos are produced:
+Each BVH file can be visualized in one of two ways:

 - full body : the avatar body is visible from below the knees to the head, with the original animation data left unchanged
 - upper body : the avatar body is visible from above the knees to the head, slightly zoomed in, and the hips position locked at (0,0) with its height left unchanged

 ## Server Solution

 *Most of the information below is needed to set up the server yourself.
-If you just want to use the GENEA-hosted server, go [here](#examplepy).*
+If you just want to use the GENEA-hosted server, scroll to [here](#examplepy).*

 The Docker server consists of several containers which are launched together with the `docker-compose` command described below.
 The containers are:
 * web: this is an HTTP server which receives render requests and places them on a "celery" queue to be processed.